-The Newport Visual Arts Center, located at the historic Nye Beach Turnaround, is a facility built by the City of Newport as a public art exhibition space and for art education programs and maintained by the Oregon Coast Council for the Arts.
-Opening in 1983, the Newport Visual Arts Center (or “VAC”) is the largest facility on the Oregon Coast built specifically for the exhibition of visual art.
-The VAC includes three traditional gallery spaces, as well as the newer media room and Classroom Gallery.
+Located at the historic Nye Beach turnaround, the facility was built by the City of Newport and opened in 1983 as a public art exhibition space and for art education programs.
+It is maintained and operated by Oregon Coast Council for the Arts.
+The VAC includes three traditional gallery spaces, as well two classrooms/event spaces.